Advice for CrossFit Beginners

 The “RX” used in CrossFit WODs is simply the “prescribed,” or recommend weights or standards for any particular workout.
 If you’re just starting out, simply use it as a point of reference for choosing your weights.
 Do what is best for you, on any given day.
 You’ll get the most out of the WODs if you can move through them quickly and efficiently with proper form.

 If you have a good coach, they’ll want you to choose the appropriate weight for you on any given day and should help you determine where you should work if you’re unsure.
 As for exercise standards, those are always scalable too.
 Pull-ups, push-ups, box jumps – they all have modifications for beginners.
 Choose what you know will be challenge but is also realistic and safe.
+It’s never worth an injury just to put an “RX” on the board.

-8. Get some help with Olympic lifting.
+Get help with Olympic lifting

 The Olympic lifts are the snatch and the clean and jerk, which are two different methods of moving a barbell from the ground to overhead.
 If you’ve never done them before they can be awkward and a honestly, a little scary.